 Misunderstanding Aggression

 One big mistake is thinking dominance causes aggression.
-But, most dogs act out because they don’t understand pack structure and socialization19.
-Thinking a growl means aggression can lead to punishment, ignoring its warning role19.
+But most dogs act out because they don’t understand pack structure and socialisation.
+Thinking a growl means aggression can lead to punishment, ignoring its warning role.

 This misunderstanding can make the problem worse, making it harder to fix.